FranklyNathan/PokemonAuctionSite/design.md

 - [ ] add ability to pass on bidding (highest bidder gets player if everyone else passes)
 - [ ] add ability to pass on selecting a player
 - [ ] add ability to write in player name to draft
-- [ ] When a client rejoins partway through a phase, the time limit for the phase never starts
-  - need to keep track of the time the phase timer started in the server's ctx
-  - when a player rejoins, add the remaining time to the message from the server so client can set remaining time
 - [ ] improve mobile functionality (works but players table super squished)
 - [ ] how to start the auction again if after all clients disconnect, 1 or more clients rejoin?
-  - player selection state is partially functional because whoever's up just needs to select a player, which triggers transition into the bidding state
-    - until the select a player, they have infinite time though...
-  - if everyone leaves in the bidding state, the transition timer is deleted and there is no way to
 - [ ] find an easy way to bundle shoelace dependency with the server so app doesn't depend on any other servers to get dependencies.

 # Technical Design